me-ZaidAli/RAT-AR/README.md

 - *Assuming that you have already connected your mobile device to your pc/laptop via a usb cable by following the above guide*

-- After that, open the powershell, go to the project directory and run the following command to install all the node modules
+- After that, open the powershell terminal (either directly or in a code-editor), go to the project directory and run the following command to install all the node modules

 ```bash
 $ npm install